iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.43.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 2 reviews"/>
 </p>

+> The app crashes every time I try to see my full medical history.
+I've tried resetting the app and still having problems.<br> :date: __2020-12-24 14:57:31__

 > The consultation form asks like 50 unrelevant questions before you can actually submit consultation form.
 This app was much better when I used it few months ago.<br> :date: __2020-12-16 21:48:56__